AmeerTaweel/dotfiles/README.md

 # dotfiles

-This is my personal dotfiles configuration for NixOS.
+This is my personal dotfiles configuration for NixOS using flakes.
 It also contains configuration for:

 + Alacritty
 + Bash